univention/e2e-tests/README.md

 Then just run the following command.

 ```
+pipenv shell

 pytest
 ```

 This will use the default settings for environment URL, login, etc. You can change these settings by passing command line options.
 The available command line options can be seen [here](tests/conftest.py).

 So you can do the following to run the portal tests, for example: